w3c/guide/process/tilt/index.md

 TiLT participants use +1, -1, and 0 respectively to mean support, do not support, abstain.
 TiLT participants register their responses as a comment in the tilt-private Github issue (last comment takes precedence).

-**Note:** Comments about charter, workshop proposals, etc. (e.g., a link is broken) should be made directly in the relevant repository (e.g., strategy) unless the comment is Team-only, in which case the TiLT repo is appropriate.
+**Note:** Comments about charter, workshop proposals, etc. (e.g., a link is broken) should be made directly in the relevant repository (e.g., [w3c/strategy](https://github.com/w3c/strategy/)) unless the comment is Team-only, in which case the TiLT repo is appropriate.

 ### Timing of responses {#timing}